ArdKristofer/osTicket/README.md

 ![Enable PHP](enablePHPext.png)

-I then reloaded IIS and enabled some PHP extensions (php_imap.dll, php_intl.dll, php_opcache.dll)
+I then reloaded IIS and enabled some PHP extensions (php_imap.dll, php_intl.dll, php_opcache.dll).
+Afterwards I continued setting up osTicket within my browser by providing my helpdesk with the name "helpdesk" and providing an email that will be used to receive tickets from customers.